Deploy Azure Communications Gateway

 Note

-You will not be able to make calls immediately.
+You can't make calls immediately.
 You need to complete the remaining steps in this guide before your resource is ready to handle traffic.

 Screenshot of the Create an Azure Communications Gateway portal, showing a completed deployment screen.

-Wait for your resource to be provisioned and connected.
-When your resource is ready, your onboarding team contacts you and the Provisioning Status field on the resource overview changes to "Complete."
-We recommend that you check in periodically to see if the Provisioning Status field has changed.
+Wait for your resource to be provisioned.
+When your resource is ready, the Provisioning Status field on the resource overview changes to "Complete."
+We recommend that you check in periodically to see if the Provisioning Status field is "Complete."
 This step might take up to two weeks.

 When your resource has been provisioned, you can connect Azure Communications Gateway to your networks.